STRATECOLOGY: the Competitive Advantage of Sustainable Development

 Higher costs of transport as local production capacity exceeds supply;

 Creating opportunities for bio-engineering, plant and animal breeding.
-Science and technology:

 Discovery of new dangers threatens existing business, such as those producing dioxins;